.

 There is no way to fix flat feet.
 This is a hereditary condition and there are no exercises or orthotics that can mold your child an arch.
 Certain orthotics are extremely effective in reducing or fully eliminating foot and leg pain, and also improving a child’s walking gait.
 I just want to be clear that there is no way to fix flat feet.

-If you believe your child can benefit from wearing an orthotic you should take a look at a different article I wrote where I describe the best orthotics for kids with flat feet:
+If you believe your child can benefit from wearing an orthotic you should take a look at a different article on orthotic inserts for kids with flat feet.

 If you have a child that has only one flat foot please let us know in the comment section below so other families can benefit from your experiences.